factsheetlist/factsheetlist.github.io/index.md

 While the order these factsheets are presented in is not particularly important, it generally follows the rule of "higher up in the category = more useful or higher quality"

-This list is also on [Google Docs](https://docs.google.com/document/d/1OiSFG4P3QUBfPjXH6Tl-RC_Y-Lwnrrh3Qiea3yA4_ZU/mobilebasic)
+This list was originally on Google Docs.
+That version is now deprecated, please check this site for the latest version instead.

 ## General